shpml/fundamentals/08_chapter/08_lesson.md

 | **True**  |  **True**    |  True      |  True     |  False   |

 ### Test Yourself
 Can you predict how the following expressions will be evaluated?
-Check your answers in repl.it.
+Check your answers in JS Bin.
 * `1 || true`
 * `3 || null`
 * <code>!('')</code>